Parenting can be harsh. But with gentle parenting, you will find that you and your child are calmer than ever.

 After listening to Amber, you can tell that gentle parenting takes an unbelievable amount of patience.
 If you don’t have patience, gentle parenting will be very challenging.

 Communication is another significant aspect of gentle parenting.
 You are not yelling or fussing, but communicating with your child so that you are both heard.

 Apologizing and admitting you are wrong to your child is another challenge.

 Many times parents feel like they don’t have to apologize to children.
 But with gentle parenting, you will have to admit you are wrong and tell your child I’m sorry.

 “But I am here to guide him to point a and that is the age of 18 and at that time he has to find his way and navigate to point Z on his own.
 And I think a lot of parents think that they’re supposed to walk side by side until their kid gets to point z.
 And that’s where a lot of the frustrations come in because their kid is wavering and they’re weaving in between all the alphabet letters and you want them to walk that straight line.
 And then there’s that power struggle of I want you to do this, I want you to be this, but your kid’s like, no, that’s not who I want it to be.”

-Then dealing with the comments that you are treating your child like your friend.
+You are then dealing with the comments that you are treating your child as your friend.

-Because you take time to talk to your child other parents with different parenting techniques feel that if you are at your child’s level then you are being your child’s friend.
+Because you take time to talk to your child, other parents with different parenting techniques feel that if you are at your child’s level, then you are your child’s friend.